10 Common Cooking Errors And How To Fix Them

 Recipes always have recommended measurements for the preparation of the meal.
 These measurements are key to the finished product, you don’t want certain flavors overpowering the dish.

 There will always be times when we may not have every exact ingredient on hand, so we opt to substitute something.
-This is a common mistake that can ruin a dish.
+This is one of the most common cooking errors that can ruin a dish if not done properly.

 Frying several foods at once

 It’s normal to want to save space and time when frying foods.
 When you do this, though, it can take a lot longer to cook everything together, and some foods may absorb the flavor of others.

 Using low-quality ingredients